-Canada Research Chair, Social Sciences, UTSC; Anthropology, St George (416) 287-7312 lambek@utsc.utoronto.ca
+Canada Research Chair, Social Sciences, UTSC; Anthropology, St George Street

+(416) 287-7312 Immediate lambek@utsc.utoronto.ca

 B.A.
-McGill; Ma., PhD.
-Michigan, FRSC.
+(McGill), MA, PhD (Michigan), FRSC.
 Areas of research: Spirit possession, mythopraxis, and Islam in the Western Indian Ocean; transnational expansion of 'ancestral' religious practice; anthropological approaches to philosophical questions, especially in ethics; medico-religious heterodoxy in Switzerland.
-Recent publications:"Provincializing God?" in Hent de Vries, ed.
-Religion: Beyond a Concept (2008); "Value and Virtue" Anthropological Theory 8(2):133-57 (2008); "Sacrifice and the Problem of Beginning" Journal of the

-Royal Anthropological Institute 13(1):19-38 (2007); "Another as Oneself" in Janet Carstens, ed.
+Recent publications: "Provincializing God?" in Hent de Vries, ed.
+Religion: Beyond a Concept (2008); "Value and Virtue" Anthropological Theory 8(2):133-57 (2008); "Sacrifice and the Problem of Beginning" Journal of the Royal Anthropological Institute 13(1):19-38 (2007); "Another as Oneself" in Janet Carstens, ed.
 Ghosts of Memory (2007); "On Catching Up with Oneself: Learning to Know that One Means What One Does" in David Berliner and Ramon Sarró, eds.
 Learning Religion (2007); "Anthropology and Religion" in Oxford Handbook of Religion and Science, Philip Clayton, ed.
 (2006).
 Books include: Human Spirits (1981); Knowledge and Practice in Mayotte: Local Discourses of Islam, Sorcery and Spirit Possession (1993); The Weight of the Past: Living with History in Mahajanga, Madagascar (2002); Tense Past (edited with Paul Antze, 1996); Ecology and the Sacred (edited with Ellen Messer, 2001); Illness and Irony (edited with Paul Antze, 2003); and A Reader in the Anthropology of Religion (2nd ed.
 2008).

-Lawson, Todd Islamic Thought (on leave 2008-09)
+Lawson, Todd Islamic Thought

-Near and Middle Eastern Civilizations.
-4 Bancroft Avenue.
-(416) 978-3080 todd.lawson@utoronto.ca http://toddlawson.ca/
+☑ Near and Middle Eastern Civilizations.
+4 Bancroft Avenue

+☎ (416) 978-3080 I todd.lawson@utoronto.ca

+☑ http://toddlawson.ca/

 B.A.
-(University of British Columbia), M.A.
+(UBC), M.A.
 (McGill), Ph.D.
 (McGill).
 Areas of research: Qur'an, Islamicate Apocalypsis, Qur'an Commentary, Shi'ism, Sufism, Theology, Philosophy, Messianism.

-Recent Publications: The Qur'an and the Crucifixion: A Study in the History of Muslim Thought (forthcoming 2009); "Bahá'í" Oxford Encyclopedia of the Islamic World (2008) & Oxford Islamic Studies Online; "Martyrdom" Oxford Encyclopedia of the Islamic World (2008) & Oxford (2008) & Oxford Islamic Studies Online; (editor) Reason and Inspiration in Islam : theology, philosophy and mysticism in Muslim thought : essays in honour of Hermann Landolt (London 2005); "Orthodoxy and Heterodoxy in Twelver Shi'ism: Ahmad al-Ahsa'i on Fayd Kashani (the Risalat al-'Ilmiyya)," in Religion and Society in Qajar Iran (2005); "The Authority of the Feminine and Fatima," The Most Learned of the Shi'a (2001).
+Recent Publications: "Opposition and Duality in the Qur'ān: The Apocalyptic Substrate," Journal of Qur'anic Studies.
+10.2 (2008); "Divine Wrath and Divine Mercy in Islam: Their Reflection in the Qur'ān and Quranic Images of Water," Divine Wrath and Divine Mercy in the World of Antiquity, edited by Reinhard G. Kratz and Hermann Spieckermann (Forschungen zum Alten Testament, 2.Reihe), Mohr Siebeck: Tübingen, 2008; The Qur'an and the Crucifixion: A Study in the History of Muslim Thought (forthcoming 2009); "Bahá'í" Oxford Encyclopedia of the Islamic World (2008) & Oxford Islamic Studies Online; "Martyrdom" Oxford Encyclopedia of the Islamic World (2008) & Oxford Islamic Studies Online;